Gaurav14cs17/YOLOv8-RepNeXt/README.md

     └── val/
 ```

-Each label file should have one line per object:
+Each label file has one object per line:

 ```
 class_id x_center y_center width height
 ```
-All coordinates are normalized to 0-1.

----
+Coordinates are normalized between 0 and 1.
+Update the `data:` paths and `names:` section in `config/config.yml` for your dataset.

-## Running Inference
+## Inference

-### Standard Model
+Standard model:

 ```bash
 python inference.py \